sauersitrone/sitrone/README.md

-# Project Base for Vaadin Flow and Quarkus11
+# Project Base for Vaadin Flow and Quarkus

 This project can be used as a starting point to create your own Vaadin Flow application for Quarkus.
 It contains all the necessary configuration with some placeholder files to get you started.